syaifulahdan/Mini-NDN-Work/Assignment 2:NDNrg-Topology/router-config-Node-1.md

   ; the max-faces-per-prefix is used to limit the number of faces for each name prefixes ; by NLSR in ndn FIB

-  <b>max-faces-per-prefix 3   ; default value 0.
+  max-faces-per-prefix 3   ; default value 0.
 Valid value 0-60.
 By default (value 0) NLSR adds
                            ; all available faces for each reachable name prefixes in NDN FIB

   ; routing-calc-interval is the time to wait in seconds after a routing table calculation is